Pet Hair in a Car Interior Is Not a Cosmetic Problem, It Is a Structural One

 Dog hair and cat hair do not sit on top of carpet fibers.
-They work their way into the weave through static electricity and repeated pressure — passengers stepping in, cargo being loaded, dogs shifting position in the back seat.
-Over time, the hair penetrates to the base of the carpet pile, wraps around individual fibers, and becomes physically interlocked with the fabric.
-Standard vacuuming removes surface hair.
-It does not reach what is embedded.
+They work their way into the weave through static electricity and repeated pressure, passengers stepping in, cargo being loaded, dogs shifting position in the back seat.

 Johnson County has a very high rate of dog ownership, and dogs ride in vehicles constantly.
-The off-leash parks in Olathe, the trails in Lenexa's Shawnee Mission Park, the creek access in Gardner and Spring Hill — this is dog country, and dog owners' vehicles show it.
-Pet hair removal is the single most common add-on service I perform, and the transformation on a heavily affected vehicle is consistently the most dramatic result I can produce.
+The off-leash parks in Olathe, the trails in Lenexa's Shawnee Mission Park, the creek access in Gardner and Spring Hill, this is dog country, and dog owners' vehicles show it.

 Lily Brush Pre-Treatment